Calculating Disability Insurance Benefit Payment Amounts

 To calculate your approximate WBA, use the PFL Weekly Benefits Calculator.
 The PFL Benefits Calculator may be used for both PFL and DI claims.

 What Affects Your Payments

 Under certain circumstances, you may not be eligible for a period of your DI claim or you may be entitled only to partial benefits.
 All income types must be reported to the EDD even though they may not always affect your benefits.
 The EDD will determine if benefits must be reduced.
-In addition, your benefits may be reduced because of a prior Unemployment Insurance, Paid Family Leave, or DI overpayment or for delinquent court-ordered child or spousal support payments.
+In addition, your benefits may be reduced because of a prior Unemployment Insurance, PFL, or DI overpayment or for delinquent court-ordered child or spousal support payments.
 To avoid overpayment, penalties, and a false statement disqualification you must report all your income to the EDD.